-QUEST Speed has become a proud distributor of Advocare.
+QUEST Speed has become a proud endorser of T2 Nutrition.
 The premier health, wellness, and sports nutrition company in the industry.
-Advocare is endorsed by over 100 unpaid professional athletes.
-All Advocare products are certified through Informed Choice to insure that they are banned-substance free.
-Click the Advocare icon to learn more about their products.
+All T2 Nutrition products are certified through Informed Choice to insure that they are banned-substance free.

 Nutritional research points out the the average diet of Americans, including athletes, is inadequate.
 Therefore appropriate steps need to be taken to have a proper diet.
 As a fundamental nutrient in producing and sustaining muscle, protein is required by the body to remain healthy.
 As part of a weight management program, protein helps sustain the muscles so that the body uses carbohydrates and fats for energy.
 This leads to a strong and toned body resulting from healthy weight management.